³ÉÈËÓ°Òô

 imgtext

-STOP PRESS: The remittance basis is to be abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
+STOP PRESS: The remittance basis is abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
 The remittance basis rules still apply to unremitted income and gains arising before that date but remitted later.
-The legislation is included in Finance Bill 2025.
+The legislation is included in FA 2025.
 For more details, see the Abolition of the remittance basis from 2025/26 guidance note.

 Determine type of move

 The employer must decide the terms under which the employee should be taken on in the UK.
 This can range from an assignment through to direct local hire.
 An assignment usually means that the employee retains some connection with his home country, from a continuing employment relationship with his home employer through to on-going payments into the overseas social security or pension arrangements.
 The employee may be compensated for the move overseas with relocation costs reimbursed by the employer.
-He may also receive additional support, with his employer paying for costs in the
+He may also receive additional support, with his employer paying for costs in the UK such as accommodation

-Continue reading
+Continue reading the full document

 Sarah Robert